Jaroslaw1980/spark-hadoop-install/README.md

 click the green *Code* button and choose the option do download zip-archive
 uzip the archive and place it in c:\hadoop folder
 choose version 3.3.5
 !!!
-HINT if you set variables for Hadoop type in command prompt:
+HINT when you set variables for Hadoop type in command prompt:
 ```
 %HADOOP_HOME%/bin/wintuils.exe
 ```